 3. İskender kebap with Döner Meat and Tomato

 İskender kebap is one of the most famous foods in Turkey.
 To make it, they first put the pita on a cylindrical plate and pour some tomato sauce on it.
 Second, they add some sliced lamb on top and pour in some melted sheep’s butter.
 Finally, they add a scoop of yogurt on the side.
 It’s one of the best dishes in the country.
 Just note that if you have this dish in a restaurant, do not go overboard with the oil, as it makes the food super heavy and unpleasant.
 Just ask for a little oil to add flavor to your İskender kebap.

 4. Simit Bread for the Morning

 Simit is what you see most in Turkish cuisine.
-This bread is somewhat a circular sesame bagel.
-This bead is crunchy on the outside and tender on the inside.
-You can find simit sellers on most busy street corners or squares all over the Turkey.
+This bread is somewhat of a circular sesame bagel.
+This bread is crunchy on the outside and tender on the inside.
+You can find simit sellers on most busy street corners or squares all over Turkey.
 In fact, most Turkish locals use it to have it with cheese during breakfast.
 But you can still get it all hours of the day.
 This bread is good if you want to have a light snack and save some money on your travel.